 Final Thoughts on Drugstore Skincare Dupes

-There are so many expensive skincare products on the market that you can replace with more affordable products that provide similar results.
-You often end up paying a premium for packaging or marketing from the luxury brands.
-Often the luxury product itself is not that different from affordable products, as seen above.
+There are so many expensive skin care products on the market that you can replace with more affordable products that provide similar results.
+You often end up paying a premium for packaging or marketing from luxury brands.
+Often the luxury products are not that different from the drugstore skincare dupes, as seen above.

 Do you have a favorite drugstore skincare dupe?
 Leave a note in the comments!
 I’d love to know!